 - Builds credibility as a representative by demonstrating personal commitment and sharing information

-- Above average attendance
+- Above average attendance is mandatory

 Five days, 40 hours per week.
 Hours may vary depending on the needs of the clinic.